 Diet and IBD

-As we discussed in our previous article on nutrition and IBD, nutrition concerns of patients with living Inflammatory Bowel Disease (IBD) are extremely common.
+As we discussed in our brochure Diet, Nutrition, and Inflammatory Bowel Disease, nutrition concerns of patients with living Inflammatory Bowel Disease (IBD) are extremely common.
 Once you develop IBD, paying special attention to what you eat may go a long way toward reducing symptoms and promoting healing.
 In Part II of this article, we answer some common questions patients living with IBD may have regarding your diet.

 Is IBD caused by allergy to food?